John O'Connell Bligh: Police Magistrate

 The reorganisation of the Queensland Police force in early 1864 saw the position of Commandant of the Native Police abolished and the force came under the direct auspices of the new Queensland Police Commissioner, David Thompson Seymour.
 Bligh was retired from the force and took up a police magistrate position at Gayndah.
 While in this position, Bligh was involved in a controversy that led to his temporary suspension.
 A local vagrant by the name of Tim Shea who presented ill to the police station was arrested and sentenced by Bligh to six months jail.
-Mr Shea died while being transported on an open dray to Maryborough, with multiple bruisings and his tongue bitten through later being observed on his body.
+Mr. Shea died while being transported on an open dray to Maryborough, with multiple bruisings and his tongue bitten through later being observed on his body.
 Bligh was to be transferred to Clermont for his actions but his powerful family connections in Brisbane prevented this.
 He later transferred to the gold mining towns of Gympie and Kilkivan.

 Death and legacy

 Bligh remained as a police magistrate in Gympie until his death in 1880 at the relatively young age of 46.
-He married and had several children.
 As a result of the kick to the face from the horse in Rockhampton, Bligh lost the sight in one eye and had chronic insomnia issues.
 He died of an overdose of chloral hydrate at his home in Gympie.

+Bligh was widower when he died and had several children.
+A daughter, Lucy, later married Bligh's nephew, John Bligh Nutting, who had also served in Queensland as an officer in the Native Police.

 Bligh Street in Gympie is likely to have been named after him and given both Gympie and the site of the Yabba Native Police barracks are nearby, the Bligh Street in Kilkivan is also very likely to have been named in his honour.